Jonathan M Ladd

 304 Old North

-Jonathan Ladd is an Associate Professor in the McCourt School of Public Policy and the Department of Government and a Nonresident Senior Fellow at the Brookings Institution.
+Jonathan Ladd is an associate professor in the McCourt School of Public Policy and the Department of Government at Georgetown and a nonresident senior fellow at the Brookings Institution.
+He is on the editorial boards of Political Behavior and American Politics Research , an associate editor of Research & Politics and a co-editor of Vox.com's political science blog Mischiefs of Faction.
 He studies the news media, partisan polarization and public opinion.
-His book, Why Americans Hate the Media and How it Matters (Princeton, 2012), examines the contentious relationship between journalists, political leaders and the mass public throughout American history.
-It won the Goldsmith Book Prize from Harvard University’s Shorenstein Center on the Press, Politics and Public Policy and the McGannon Award for Social and Ethical Relevance in Communications Policy Research.
+His book, Why Americans Hate the Media and How it Matters, won the Goldsmith Book Prize from Harvard University’s Shorenstein Center on the Press, Politics and Public Policy and the McGannon Award for Social and Ethical Relevance in Communications Policy Research.
 His articles have appeared in the American Journal of Political Science, Quarterly Journal of Political Science, Public Opinion Quarterly, Political Behavior and Political Psychology.
-He is also a regular contributor at the political science blog Mischiefs of Faction.
-He is currently involved in several projects investigating the relationship between the information environment and mass-level partisanship.
+He is currently involved in several projects investigating the relationship between the information environment and political polarization.

 - Ph.D.
 (2006) Princeton University, Politics